OmerSafty/Insight-Into-Egypt/README.md

 ![FillingData](https://github.com/user-attachments/assets/7827a88d-370a-4a96-8c35-ef208e4c7905)

-### 📊 **Named Ranges & Interactive Charts**
+### 📊 **Dynamic Named Ranges & Interactive Charts**

+To make the dashboard more dynamic, I used named ranges to create charts that respond to user selections.
+This allowed me to switch between different scenarios (like comparing two datasets) without duplicating charts or making a second dashboard.
+It made the dashboard more flexible and easier to explore.
 ```
 =OFFSET('Call Data here'!$BD$1,1,0,'Call Data here'!$BC$1-1,1)
 #"$BD$1": is the starting cell of the named range, "$BC$1": is the count of the number of cells in a column
 ```
-To make the dashboard more dynamic, I used named ranges to create charts that respond to user selections.
-This allowed me to switch between different scenarios (like comparing two datasets) without duplicating charts or making a second dashboard.
-It made the dashboard more flexible and easier to explore.

 ![Dynamic Charts](https://github.com/user-attachments/assets/e1ff8743-ded2-4994-98c2-0113a6de87c8)